instructlab/taxonomy/knowledge/README.md

 # Instructlab (LAB) Knowledge

-⚠️ Note: We are not currently accepting knowledge contributions, but will be in the near future

 Knowledge consists of data and facts and is backed by documents.
 When you create knowledge for a model, you're giving it additional data to more accurately answer questions.
 The knowledge document formats currently supported are markdown (.md) and text (.txt).

 Each qna.yaml file is required to contain a minimum of five question-answer pairs.
 The qna.yaml format should include the following fields: